 In their literature review, the team found five studies that focused on over-the-counter halitosis remedies.
-Scientists concluded that the product most likely to reduce bad breath is a mouthrinse containing antibacterial substances, like zinc, chlorhexidine or other microbe-fighting compounds.
+Scientists concluded that the product most likely to reduce bad breath is a mouthrinse containing antibacterial substances or other microbe-fighting compounds.

 Using such a specialty breath freshener may be one of the best ways to bust bad breath.
 The authors added that such rinses typically contain compounds that neutralize odor molecules, too, leaving the mouth clean and fresh-smelling.

-This is not the first clinical report to conclude that antimicrobial mouthrinses are the closest thing we have to a halitosis cure.
+This is not the first clinical report to conclude that antimicrobial mouthrinses are the closest thing we have to a long term halitosis treatment.

 So, is a specialty breath freshening rinse all you need in the fight against bad breath?
 Not exactly, but it is a good start.
 Most oral healthcare experts will tell you that brushing, flossing and using a tongue scraper daily are three crucial activities for maintaining fresh breath.